Shimron Hetmyer: International career

 He represented the West Indies at Under-19 level, captaining the team to prevail in the 2016 Under-19 Cricket World Cup in Bangladesh, by defeating India in the tournament's final.
 Hetmyer scored two half centuries for the Windies during the World Cup.

 In April 2017, he was named in the West Indies Test squad for their series against Pakistan.
 He made his Test debut for the West Indies against Pakistan on 21 April 2017.

 In December 2017, he was added to the West Indies' One Day International (ODI) squad ahead of their series against New Zealand.
 He made his ODI debut for the West Indies against New Zealand on 20 December 2017.
 He was also added to the West Indies' Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for the West Indies against New Zealand on 1 January 2018.

 On 6 March 2018, in the 2018 Cricket World Cup Qualifier, he scored his first ODI century, batting against the United Arab Emirates at the Old Hararians ground in Harare.
 The West Indies won the game by 60 runs and Hetmyer was named the man of the match.

 In February 2019, Hetmyer scored the fastest century by a West Indies batsman against England in an ODI match, doing so from 82 balls.

 In April 2019, he was named in the West Indies' squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named him as one of the five exciting talents making their Cricket World Cup debut.
 On 17 June 2019, in the match against Bangladesh, Hetmyer scored his 1,000th run in ODIs.

 In September 2021, Hetmyer was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.

 Hetmyer was dropped from the West Indies' squad for the tour of Australia and the 2022 ICC Men's T20 World Cup after missing his "rescheduled" flight to Australia.

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.

 Personal life

-On 8 May 2022, he announced the birth of his first child with wife Nirvani.
+On 8 May 2022, he announced the birth of his first child with wife Nirvani, his son was born while Hetmyer was playing in the IPL.